arez/arez/docs/accessing_primitives.md

 ---

 Most Arez users will make use of annotations to define the reactive components required for their application.
-For most applications, most of the time this is sufficient.
+For most applications, most of the time, this is sufficient.
 Very occasionally it is useful to get access to the underlying primitives.
 This could mean getting access to the {@api_url: Observable} instance for an {@api_url: annotations.Observable} property, getting access to the {@api_url: ComputedValue} instance for a {@api_url: annotations.Computed} property etc. The primary reason that these primitives need to be exposed are to